gautham39/smartconfig_mqtt_esp32/README.md

 Send "on" or "off" to control the LED state on GPIO pin 2.
 The ESP32 publishes the LED status to /esp/led_status.
-To reset Wi-Fi configuration with SmartConfig, send "smartconfig" to esp32/led/control
+To reset Wi-Fi configuration with SmartConfig, send "smartconfig" to esp32/led/control to update send the json object as "update":"url"

 Contributing
 Contributions are welcome!
 To contribute, please follow these steps: